binkley/homebrewery-files/tuckers-kobolds.md

 ### Travel

-There is one main passage kept in poor, rough-going condition; everything else is a maze of tunnels.
+There is one main passage kept in poor, rough-going condition, covered in slimes and oozes and mixed debris; everything else is a maze of tunnels.
 Travel is [Difficult Terrain](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#DifficultTerrain) at best.
 Even the main passage turns every 30' or less blocking view.
 The main passage is 10' by 10' high and wide and tunnels are 3' by 3'.

 A _Small_ creature can move through tunnels by [crawling](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Crawling).
 A _Medium_ or larger creature cannot enter at all.
 In addition while crawling a creature is [prone](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#ProneCondition).

 ### Constant Danger

 Even the main passage is not safe.
 Clearly visible murder holes line the walls and ceilings, some just small cracks and others fist-sized openings.
-Kobolds harry characters by firing ranged weapons or dropping or hurling [Oil](https://www.dndbeyond.com/sources/dnd/br-2024/equipment#Oil1SP).
+Kobolds attack characters with ranged weapons or dropping or hurling [Oil](https://www.dndbeyond.com/sources/dnd/br-2024/equipment#Oil1SP).

+The DM can take advantage of murder holes to harry characters while they are focused on traps.

 _**Behind the Holes:**_ A creature firing from a murder hole has three-quarters [cover](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Cover) (+5 to AC and DEX saves), can fire on at any target in a cone starting from their position, and does not have _Disadvantage_ if a target is adjacent.
 Attacks into the hole are at _Disadvantage_.

 _**Into the Tunnels:**_ Breaking through a wall (AC 15, 30 HP) reveals the 3-foot-by-3-foot sniper&rsquo;s nest, which connects to a network of small unlit tunnels.

+### Balancing the Challenges

+Dangers and traps are throughout the dungeon.
+A character actively searching can spot them with an Intelligence (Investigation) check or may discover them with a Wisdom (Perception) check.
+Scale the DC of checks and saving throws to your group.
+For a 12th-level party:

+- _**Mundane Checks (DC 19):**_ Use DC 19 for checks to spot physical traps (like a pit or false wall).
+- _**Magical Checks (DC 23):**_ Use DC 23 for checks to spot magical traps (like a Glyph of Warding).
+- _**Mundane Saves (DC 19):**_ Use DC 19 for saving throws against physical traps (like _Falling Rocks_ or _Oil_).
+- _**Magical Saves (DC 17):**_ Use DC 17 for saving throws against magical traps or spells (like _Start Again_ or the spells from _Magic Marker_).

+The DM should judge as play evolves, and depending on party composition and level, raise or lower DC by 1 or 2 or not at all.

 {{pageNumber 1}}
 {{footnote The Setting}}